ZxWyvern/Schreina-B/README.md

 ###  Slash Commands System

-The bot operates entirely using Discord's modern and intuitive **slash commands (/)**, ensuring a smooth and structured user experience.
+The bot operates entirely using Discord's modern and intuitive **Slash commands (/)**, ensuring a smooth and structured user experience.

 ---